1954 Geneva Conference: Aftermath

 On 9 October 1954, the tricolore was lowered for the last time at the Hanoi Citadel and the last French Union forces left the city, crossing the Paul Doumer Bridge on their way to Haiphong for embarkation.

 Anti-communist Vietnamese refugees moving from a French LSM landing ship to the USS Montague during Operation Passage to Freedom in August 1954.

 Demonstration in Saigon during the 10th anniversary of the Geneva Accords in July 1964.

-The Final Declaration of the Geneva Conference also stated that "The Conference recognizes that the essential purpose of the agreement relating to Viet-Nam is to settle military questions with a view to ending hostilities and that the military demarcation line is provisional and should not in any way be interpreted as constituting a political or territorial boundary" (Article 6).
+A military demarcation line shall be fixed, on either side of which the forces of the two parties shall be regrouped after their withdrawal, the Communist North Vietnam to the north of the line and the forces of the Free World South Vietnam to the south.

 After the cessation of hostilities, a large migration took place.
 North Vietnamese, especially Catholics, intellectuals, business people, land owners, anti-communist democrats, and members of the middle class moved south of the Accords-mandated ceasefire line during Operation Passage to Freedom.
 The ICC reported that at least 892,876 North Vietnamese were processed through official refugee stations.
 The CIA attempted to further influence Catholic Vietnamese with slogans such as "the Virgin Mary is moving South".
 The CIA's role in influencing the immigrants' decisions was minimal, since Catholic migrants were motivated mainly by their own convictions and circumstances rather than by external propaganda.
 At least 500,000 Catholics, approximately 200,000 Buddhists, and tens of thousands from ethnic minority groups migrated to the South.
 More might have left, but according to the Canadian members of the international peacekeeping mission, many North Vietnamese were prevented from leaving by "soldiers, political cadres, and local militias".
 Around the same time, between 14,000 – 45,000 civilians and approximately 100,000 Viet Minh fighters moved in the opposite direction.